spirodonfl/htmx-offline-mode/README.md

 - [ ] How do we deal with requests interactivity while offline?
 - [ ] How do we fire off requests from DB once we go back online?
 - [ ] Add optional "ship to server" parameter
+- [ ] Dedupe or ignore duplicate requests